stepanse/autopaper/docs/data_format.md

 Contains information about the algorithm used to compress the file.

+## encrypted (bool)

+Boolean, defines whether the file was encrypted (should we ask for a decryption password)

 ## chunk (Optional[int])

 None if the file is not divided into chunks across multiple codes.